Thyroid antibody levels more than halved

 I initially saw this client in April 2018.
 She wanted to work with me to uncover root causes for her chronic eczema which was really quite pronounced on her face, her weight, and to reduce the increasing amount of time she was experiencing hives.

 She had been prescribed numerous topical creams for her eczema, all to no avail.

-After taking a detailed case history, as I do with most new clients, I ran a comprehensive metabolic blood test- why?
+After taking a detailed case history, as I do with all new clients, I ran a comprehensive metabolic blood test- why?

 A comprehensive blood chemistry panel is the single most efficient and effective tool for evaluating your health, it screens for a wide range of conditions including several types of anemia, indications of gut, viral and bacterial infections, insulin resistance and hypoglycemia, liver and kidney issues, and thyroid and adrenal function.
 Having all these markers run collectively rather than disparately allows me to move forward and identify underlying foundational mechanisms.
 In this case, her vitamin D was “deficient” and I uncovered a pattern suggestive of Hashimoto's Autoimmune Hypothyroidism.
 Her TSH was out of range “high” and she had incredibly high Anti-Thyroglobulin antibodies and Antithyroid Peroxidase, as seen here: